getify/You-Dont-Know-JS/async & performance/ch3.md

 } );
 ```

 That's incredibly powerful!
-Now, we can construct a sequence of how ever many async steps we want, and each step can make the next step wait (or not!), as necessary.
+Now, we can construct a sequence of how ever many async steps we want, and each step can delay the next step (or not!), as necessary.

 Of course, the value passing from step to step in the above examples is optional.
 If you don't return an explicit value, an implicit `undefined` is assumed, and the promises still chain together the same way.
-Each promise resolution then is just a signal to proceed to the next step.
+Each promise resolution is thus just a signal to proceed to the next step.

 To further the chain illustration, let's generalize a delay promise creation (without resolution messages) into a utility we can re-use for multiple steps: